egberts/egberts.github.io-src/content/articles/opensmtpd-setup.md

 date: 2020-09-01 08:01
 modified: 2022-04-04 10:35
 status: published
-tags: OpenSMTPd, Dovecot, Debian, Wireguard
+tags: OpenSMTPd, Dovecot, Debian, WireGuard
 category: HOWTO
 summary: How to set up OpenSMTPD  with Dovecot on Debian 10.4.
 note: Aborted in favor of exim4